mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 mongo --port 26001
 ```

 So we enabled this *replica set to use authentication*, and the *key file authentication* is fine, because we already created our *key file*.
 We're going to share the same *key file in this setup*, since all the *MongoD instances are running on the same virtual machine*.
-But in a real production environment, X509 certificates would be the way to go.

-Having a shared password like the key file, when shared across multiple machines, increases the risk of that file being compromised, so just keep that in mind.
+But in a real production environment, *X509 certificates* would be the way to go.
+Having a *shared password like the key file, when shared across multiple machines, increases the risk of that file being compromised*, so just keep that in mind.

 Here I'm just initiating the config server replica set.